grig23/primetime.en/help/release-notes/tvsdk-27-android.md

 * **AdSystem and Creative Id added to CRS requests**

-    * Now including 'AdSystem' and 'CreativeId' as new parameters in the 1401 and 1403 requests.
+    * Now including `AdSystem` and `CreativeId` as new parameters in the 1401 and 1403 requests.

 * **API setEncodeUrlForTracking in NetworkConfiguration class removed** as the unsafe characters in a URL should be encoded.